List of Xbox 360 accessories: Detachable hard drives

 Optional detachable SATA hard drives are used for the storage of games, music, downloaded trailers, levels, demos, player preferences, and community-created content from Xbox Live Marketplace.
 It may also be used to transfer such content between Xbox 360 units.
 It is required to play original Xbox games and a select number of Xbox 360 games.
 The total capacity of the Xbox 360 hard drive is either 20 GB, 60 GB, 120 GB, 250 GB, 320 GB, or 500 GB.

 Initially, 250 GB hard drives were only available through third-party manufacturers or through the purchase of a special-edition Xbox 360 console bundle, but from 2010, it was being sold as a separate accessory in Japan, North America, and the UK.
 Currently, the 320 GB hard drive is only available as part of either limited/special edition Xbox 360 S bundles or as a separate purchase for Xbox 360 S consoles; it is not available for original Xbox 360 models.
 Of the total storage capacity, approximately 6 GB is reserved for system use; around 4 GB of that portion is reserved for game title caching and other hard drive-specific elements in games that support the hard drive and an additional 2 GB is reserved for use by the Xbox 360 backwards-compatibility software.
 This leaves users with approximately 14, 54, 114, 244, or 314 GB (displayed as 14, 52, 107, 228, or 292 GiB) of free space on the drive.
 Depending on the market, the hard drive comes preloaded with content, such as videos and Xbox Live Arcade games or demos.

 Hard drives designed for the original models of Xbox 360 are not directly compatible with Xbox 360 S models and vice versa.
-However, if removed from its case, the 2.5" SATA hard drive within older model HDD units may be inserted into the Xbox 360 S hard drive slot and will function normally.
+However, if removed from its case, the 2.5-inch SATA hard drive within older model HDD units may be inserted into the Xbox 360 S hard drive slot and will function normally.
 On August 20, 2010, Microsoft announced a 250 GB stand-alone hard drive for use with Xbox 360 S models priced at US$129.99 The actual drives inside their respective casings are standard 2.5" (laptop-size) SATA hard disk drives loaded with special firmware.
 However, the Microsoft versions are notably more expensive than standard drives.